Ritwikavps/BurstinessAndInterpersonalForagingPaper/A1_LENADataProcessing/README.md

 `A7_MergingSubrecsFromDeletions.m` merges sub-recordings resulting from deletions (which are separate files in the raw. its data) but are from the same recording day for an infant into a single file.
 Also identifies sub-recordings from deletions and incorporates that information (similar to A6).

+The z-scoring of the combined LENA and human-listener data is done after extracting human-listener labelled data (the code for which is provided in `A3_HUMLabelDataProcessing`).

 For more specific details, please read comments about paths and other notes in the files before executing them.